areebahmeddd/GodsEye/gemini_instructions.md

      - `negative_text`: Text from the article that indicates negative sentiment.
      - `language`: Language in which the article is written.
      - `read_time`: Estimated time to read the article.
+     - `ads`: Advertisements included in the article.
      - `links`: URLs included in the article.
      - `images`: Images included in the article.
      - `videos`: Videos included in the article.
+     - `documents`: Documents included in the article.

    Or